Roxanne Reid - Africa Addict

 By Roxanne Reid

-Things to do in Tulbagh: visit the Oude Kerk Museum
+Things to do in Tulbagh: visit the Earthquake Museum

 The Oude Kerk became a museum in 1925

 The Oude Kerk should be your second stop on the museum trail.
-It’s one of the last surviving cruciform churches in South Africa and was built in 1743 by the Dutch East India Company.
+It’s one of the last surviving cruciform churches in South Africa and was built in 1743.
 The gable and ring-wall were added in 1795.
-Once another church was built, it fell into disuse but reopened as a museum in 1925.
+When a new Dutch Reformed church was built in 1915, it fell into disuse but reopened as a museum in 1925.
+Admire the original pulpit, as well as some antique Cape Dutch furniture, not to mention an ornate symphonium which still plays music using changeable metal discs with punched patterns.
+There’s a small graveyard outside; there are even graves under the floor inside the church.

-At 14 Church Street is a Victorian Period House that depicts the lifestyle of the rural middle-class family at this time, with its dark drapes and overstuffed chairs.
-The back rooms also house the Christo Coetzee Art Gallery, showing off this South African artist’s varied styles over the years.
+At 14 Church Street is a Victorian Period House built in 1892 that depicts the rather starchy lifestyle of rural middle-class families at this time, with its dark colours and overstuffed chairs.
+The back rooms house a Christo Coetzee art exhibition, showing off this South African artist’s varied styles over the years.

 The kitchen at the Pioneer House Museum